hagerna/ComputerGraphicsFinal/README.md

 # ComputerGraphicsFinal
-Final Project for Computer Graphics: Programming 3D Applications (DIS Spring 2022)
+Final Project for Computer Graphics: Programming 3D Applications (DIS Spring 2022) Nick Hager and Julia Kispert

 Project allows a user to go through a different universe in space using keys on their keyboard.
 Turn up volume for a fun surpise!